 We involve parents, grandparents and carers as much as possible in our trips and have received some fantastic feedback as a result.
 Our regular trips are a great opportunity for the children to be involved in a diverse range of experiences which may otherwise not be available to them.
 See our gallery of recent trips we have taken.

 We also organise trips that we can walk to, with parent support; including the library, the beach, the park and tree planting in Gunner's Park.
+We have made friends with two local care homes and regularly visit them to sing to them and share special times with them.

 Contact us for more information about language and communications provision and the support offered by A Better Start Southend.